BonfaTex/MyNLAChallenge2/README.md

 ### 4. Final Comment

-The compresed image `C4D4` for $k=10$ approximates better the noised checkerboard than the compressed `C3D3` for $k=5$, as one would expect from a SVD decomposition.
+The compressed image `C4D4` for $k=10$ approximates better the noised checkerboard than the compressed `C3D3` for $k=5$, as one would expect from a SVD decomposition.
 As $k$ grows, the compressed image becomes similar to the noised one:

 ![Comment1](comparison1.png)